DataFire/Integrations/integrations/generated/azure_postgresql/README.md

 * Sku `object`: Billing information related properties of a server.
   * capacity `integer`: The scale up/out capacity, representing server's compute units.
   * family `string`: The family of hardware.
-  * name `string`: The name of the sku, typically, a letter + Number code, e.g. P3.
+  * name `string`: The name of the sku, typically, tier + family + cores, e.g. B_Gen4_1, GP_Gen5_8.
   * size `string`: The size code, to be interpreted by resource as appropriate.
-  * tier `string` (values: Basic, Standard): The tier of the particular SKU, e.g. Basic.
+  * tier `string` (values: Basic, GeneralPurpose, MemoryOptimized): The tier of the particular SKU, e.g. Basic.

 ### SslEnforcement
 * SslEnforcement `string` (values: Enabled, Disabled): Enable ssl enforcement or not when connect to server.

+### StorageProfile
+* StorageProfile `object`: Storage Profile properties of a server
+  * backupRetentionDays `integer`: Backup retention days for the server.
+  * geoRedundantBackup `string` (values: Enabled, Disabled): Enable Geo-redundant or not for server backup.
+  * storageMB `integer`: Max storage allowed for a server.

 ### TrackedResource
 * TrackedResource `object`: Resource properties including location and tags for track resources.